Team

 Phillip is broadly interested in reinforcement learning topics including AI alignment, neurosymbolic AI, and multi-agent RL.
 Before the Algorithmic Alignment Group, Phillip was an undergraduate researcher at the University of Toronto, advised by Prof. Sheila McIlraith.
 His main hobbies include reading, playing piano, and composing music.

-Rachel is broadly interested in intersecting robotics and natural language to help with human robot interaction and human robot teaming.
+Rachel is interested in decision-making for alignment to human preferences, collaborative teaming and interactions between humans and autonomous agents/systems for personalization while maintaining generalization.
+She works within a mix of NLP, vision, and robotics.
 Before her PhD, she double majored in Computer Science and Music at Brown University and did robotics+NLP research advised by George Konidaris and Stefanie Tellex.
 Her hobbies include playing piano, composing, watching movies, and spending time with friends.

-Cas works on tools for trustworthy, safe AI.
-His research emphasizes interpretability, robustness, and auditing.
+Cas works on a lot of miscellaneous things, but most of his work focuses on red-teaming, robustness, and evaluations/audits.
 Before his Ph.D, he worked with the Harvard Kreiman Lab and the Center for Human-Compatible AI.
 Hobbies of his include biking, growing plants, and keeping insects.

 Stewart’s research interests center on aligning AI systems — such as reinforcement learning systems and large language models — with human goals.
 He is also interested in the theoretical foundations of alignment and the intersection of machine learning and causality.
 Outside of work, he enjoys playing piano, backpacking, salsa dancing, and philosophy.